hanskkangg/Student_Enrollment_Management_System/README.md

-# Student_Enrollment_Management_System

--Developed a Java application implementing the Data Access Object (DAO) design pattern.
--Utilized a SQL database schema (schema.sql) to structure database interactions.
--Configured database connection stored in the database.properties file.
--Created a main function to load and parse a CSV file for insertion into the NetBeans database.
--Implemented validation checks for each data field before insertion -Utilized the NetBeans database for storing validated data.
+The Student Enrollment Management System -  Java application built with the Data Access Object (DAO) design pattern, enabling efficient database interactions.
+It utilizes a SQL database schema (schema.sql) for structuring interactions, with the database connection configured using environment variables stored in the database.properties file.
+The application's main function loads and parses a CSV file (bulk-import.csv) for seamless insertion into the NetBeans database.
+Stringent validation checks are implemented for each data field before insertion, ensuring robust data integrity and security.
+Finally, the system effectively utilizes the NetBeans database for storing validated student enrollment data, streamlining administrative processes.